 But what exactly is hip dysplasia in cats?
-To understand it, let’s first talk about the parts involved.
-Normally, the cat’s hip joint works like a smooth ball-and-socket mechanism.
-The ball, which is the femoral head, fits snugly and comfortably into the socket, which is the acetabulum.
+Well, a cat's hip joint normally works like a smooth ball-and-socket mechanism.
+The ball is the femoral head that fits comfortably into a socket, also known as the acetabulum.

 In cats with hip dysplasia, the ball and socket are too loose or abnormally formed, resulting in friction and instability.
 Over time, this leads to the gradual degeneration of the hip joint.